Proximal Policy Optimization with Graph Neural Networks for Optimal Power Flow: proposed method

-For the \textbf{actor}, whose output is the \acrshort{rl} policy, the readout is an \acrshort{nn} in which the input is each of the $node\_representations$ independently.
-It is a 3-layer MLP.
-We pass through this readout the representation (independently) of all the nodes that have a generator, so we have $N$ output values.
-Each of the output values represent the probability of choosing that generator to increase its power.
-We manage the readout in this way to make the architecture generalizable to any number of generators.
-These values are used to create a probability distribution.
-Then, a value is sampled (which is the ID of the generator from which the generation is raised in that horizon $t$). \textbf{Critic} uses a centralized readout that takes as inputs all node hidden states, and whose output is the value function estimation.
-When aggregating representations of all nodes, critic concatenates the sum, minimum and maximum.
-So, input dimension is $3 * node\_representation$ and only one output for the whole graph.
-Critic is also a 3-layer MLP.
+For the \textbf{actor}, whose output is the \acrshort{rl} policy, the readout consists of a 3-layer MLP \acrshort{nn} where the input comprises each of the \textit{node representations}.
+We independently pass through this readout the representation of all nodes with a generator, resulting in $N$ output values.
+Each output value signifies the probability of selecting that generator to enhance its power.
+This approach to managing the readout ensures that the architecture remains generalizable to any number of generators.
+These values are utilized to form a probability distribution, from which a value is sampled (representing the ID of the generator whose generation is increased at that time horizon $t$).
+The \textbf{critic} employs a centralized readout that takes all node hidden states as inputs (by concatenating the sum, minimum, and maximum), producing an output that estimates the value function.
+Consequently, the input dimension is \textit{3*node representation} with a single output for the entire graph.
+The critic is also structured as a 3-layer MLP.

-Regarding the environment with which the agent interacts (Figure \ref{ppo_diagrama2}), at each time instant $t$, the \textbf{state} is defined by the graph updated by the \acrlong{pf}.
-In each horizon step ($t$) the \textbf{action} that the agent can perform is to upload the generation of one of the generator nodes.
-The agent will decide which one in all the available generators set.
-The raise will be equal to a portion.
-For each generator, the power range between its maximum and minimum power will be divided into $N$ portions.
-When a generator has reached its maximum power, it does not go up any more, so the power grid (and therefore the state of the environment) remains the same.
+Regarding the environment with which the agent interacts, at each time instant $t$, the state is defined by the graph updated by the \acrlong{pf}.
+In each horizon step ($t$), the action performed by the agent involves increasing the generation of one of the generator nodes.
+The agent will determine which of the available generators will have its generation increased by one portion.
+For each generator, the power range between its maximum and minimum power is divided into $N$ portions.
+When a generator reaches its maximum power, generation cannot be increased, resulting in the power grid (and thus the state of the environment) remaining unchanged.
+If the \acrshort{pf} does not converge, it indicates that with the given demand and generation, meeting the constraints is not feasible; we refer to this situation as an infeasible solution.
+When initializing an episode (the initial state of the power grid), we aim for the generation to be as low as possible, allowing the agent to raise it until it reaches the optimum.
+Additionally, we must consider that if the generation is too low in the initial time steps, the solution may become infeasible.
+Consequently, we decide to set the minimum generation at 20\%.
+The reward at time $t$ is calculated as the improvement in the solution's cost compared to $t-1$, as shown in \autoref{reward_eq}.
+The reward is positive during a time step when the agent's action results in a decrease in generation cost.
+Conversely, if the agent selects a generator that is already at its maximum capacity, leads to an infeasible solution, or increases the cost, the reward will be negative.